lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > Martin Luther King Jr

+> We are now faced with the fact that tomorrow is today.
+We are confronted with the fierce urgency of now.
+In this unfolding conundrum of life and history, there "is" such a thing as being too late.
+This is no time for apathy or complacency.
+This is a time for vigorous and positive action.
+>
+> Martin Luther King Jr

 > Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.
 >
 > Mark Twain